andrewhodel/node-ip-ac/README.md

 Set these in the object {} passed as the first argument to `ipac.init();`

 ```
 // default configurable options

 // how many seconds between each iteration of the cleanup loop
 o.cleanup_loop_seconds = 60;

 // how many seconds to block an IP for
 o.block_ip_for_seconds = 60 * 60 * 24;

 // warn after N attempts
 // requests from these IP addresses should
 // display a denial of service warning for the IP
 // in the user interface
 o.warn_after_attempts = 100;

 // block after N attempts
 o.block_after_attempts = 1500;

 // send this object to send an email when an IP is blocked
 // {nodemailer_smtpTransport: nodemailer.createTransport({}), from: 'user@domain.tld', to: 'user@domain.tls', domain: 'domain or ip address'}
 o.mail = null;
 ```

+## firewall support

+In this module there exists support for `iptables` on Linux.

+There is structure for supporting any OS and firewall that NodeJS supports.

+There is also structure for supporting API calls to network or hosting providers, like AWS.